joaodsmarques/Are-ECGs-enough-Deep-Learning-Classifiers/README.md

 ## Pipeline 🧪

-The pipeline follows the settings in 'hyperparameters.yml'.
-For denoising the ECGs you can choose ""
+The pipeline follows the settings in `hyperparameters.yml`:
+- `Denoising`: 'default' (wavelet decomposition with low pass filter), 'bandpass' or 'none';
+- `Normalization`: 'none', 'minmax', 'zscore', 'rscal', 'logscal' or 'l2';
+- `Model`: You can choose a family `model_type` (e.g 'vgg') and a `submodel` (e.g. '16').

 ![GitHub Logo](images/pipeline.png)

-## Datasets
+## Datasets 📝

-We use 3 datasets for this research [PTB-XL](https://physionet.org/content/ptb-xl/1.0.3/), [CPSC-2018](http://2018.icbeb.org/Challenge.html) and [PE-HSM](https://doi.org/10.1016/j.repc.2023.03.016). you can run them by changing 'dataset' parameter to 'ptbxl', 'cpsc18' or 'hsm'.
+We use 3 datasets for this research [PTB-XL](https://physionet.org/content/ptb-xl/1.0.3/), [CPSC-2018](http://2018.icbeb.org/Challenge.html) and [PE-HSM](https://doi.org/10.1016/j.repc.2023.03.016). you can run them by changing `dataset` parameter to 'ptbxl', 'cpsc18' or 'hsm'.

 ![GitHub Logo](images/datasets.png)

-## How to run
+## How to run 💻

-You need to define your hyperparameters.yml, past the path in the script and should run 'python ecg_classification_main.py'.
+You need to define your hyperparameters.yml, past the path in the script and should run `python ecg_classification_main.py`.
 Scripts with optuna and wandb tags are variants of this file for running with [WandB](https://wandb.ai) or [Optuna](https://optuna.org/).

+The file `utils.py` contains all the auxiliar code.

 ## Citation 💬
 If you find this work useful, please consider citing our paper: